 The Advanced Radiation Therapy Technique (SBRT) for early stages of none operable Lung Cancer represent a new and exciting treatment modality for patients with None Small Cell Lung Cancer who deemed inoperable and in the future, it can be the standard of care for Early None Operable Lung Cancer cases.

 Do immunity and immune therapy benefit lung cancer patients?

 The answer to this question is yes.
 New Research in Lung Cancer proved that good Immunity and Immune Therapy are the breakthrough targets for Lung Cancer Treatment.
 This is proved in many research publications on Lung Cancer and Immunity such as that published by Kargle et al 2017 https://www.ncbi.nlm.nih.gov/pubmed/28146145 Moon et al 2017 https://www.ncbi.nlm.nih.gov/pubmed/28613923 and Prelaj et al 2019 https://www.ncbi.nlm.nih.gov/pubmed/30528799

 How can Naturopathic Medicine Help Improve the Immune System of Lung Cancer Patients?

-There are several ways the Naturopathic Medicine can help support the Immune System of Lung Cancer Patients such as improving the amount of amino acids in the body and optimizing its concentration as they are the building blocks of the immune system.
-One other way is the use of Medicinal Mushrooms such as the Turkey Tail Mushroom and Ganoderma Lucidum (Reishi Mushroom).
-The use of other interventions such as an Intravenous Treatments and Immune support effects of the Helixor are other highly promising means of immune system support.
+There are several ways Naturopathic Medicine can help support the Immune System of Lung Cancer Patients such as improving the amount of amino acids in the body and optimizing its concentration as they are the building blocks of the immune system.
+One other way is the use of Medicinal Mushrooms such as the Turkey Tail Mushroom and Ganoderma lucidum (Reishi Mushroom).
+The use of other interventions such as Intravenous Vitamin C Treatments and Immune support effects are other highly promising means of immune system support.